Meyer Weinshel

 55455

-From 2021-2023, I was the Collections and Outreach Lead at the UMN Center for Holocaust and Genocide Studies (CHGS), and was also a Co-PI (and later postdoctoral researcher) for the Minnesota Human Rights Archive project.
-While in these roles, I created online exhibitions for CHGS, and also co-led a team of undergraduate and graduate student staff to design a panel exhibition for the Minnesota Human Rights Archive: The Global Reach of Local Activism: Minnesota's Human Rights Stories (on display in Elmer L. Andersen Library in spring and summer 2024).
+Prior to joining Austrian Studies, from 2021 to 2023 I was the Special Collections and Outreach Lead at the UMN Center for Holocaust and Genocide Studies (CHGS), and was also a Co-PI (and later postdoctoral researcher) for the Minnesota Human Rights Archive project.
+While in these roles, I created online exhibitions for CHGS, and co-led a team of undergraduate and graduate student staff to design a 2024 panel exhibition for the Minnesota Human Rights Archive: The Global Reach of Local Activism: Minnesota's Human Rights Stories.

 Educational Background